batuubasar/Zoo-Classification-Project-with-Machine-Learning/README.md

 # Zoo Classification Project

-**Project Objectives**
+## Project Objectives
-The goal of this project is to classify animals into one of seven classes using their features.
+The goal of this project is to classify animals into one of seven classes using their features, and to compare the performance of MLP and k-NN classifiers, including their accuracy, precision, recall, and results from 10-fold cross-validation

 ## Classifier Performance with MLP and k-N
 **MLP Classifier**